 There are a number of scholarships available for study abroad students.
 Below is a partial list to get you started.

-When applications are open, you will be able to click on an Apply Now button at the top or bottom of this brochure.
-Schedule an appointment with Karen Elmore, Director of Arts and Sciences International Programs, and attend a Study Abroad 101 information session to learn the basics about study abroad.
+When applications are open, students will be able to click on an Apply Now button at the top or bottom of this brochure.
+Applicants must schedule an appointment with Karen Elmore, Director of Arts and Sciences International Programs, and attend a Study Abroad 101 information session to learn the basics about study abroad.
 Both an advising appointment and attendance at Study Abroad 101 are required.

 A College of Arts and Sciences Faculty-led Program